AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

      This parameter determines the type of initialization for the external electric field that is applied directly to the particles at every timestep.
      The "default" style set the external E-field (Ex,Ey,Ez) to (0.0,0.0,0.0).
-     The string can be set to "constant" if a cosntant external E-field is to be used in the simulation at every timestep.
+     The string can be set to "constant" if a constant external E-field is to be used in the simulation at every timestep.
 If this parameter is set to "constant", then an additional parameter, namely, ``particles.E_external_particle`` must be specified in the input file.